Empower Your Practice

 Journal for Practice Managers

 Medical records are a crucial part of healthcare, helping doctors provide the best care for their patients.
-But there's an ongoing debate about who owns medical records: clinics or the software companies that manage them.
+But there's an ongoing debate about who owns patients medical records: clinics or the software companies that manage them.

 In this article, we will argue that clinics should be the rightful owners of patients' health records.
 By giving clinics ownership, we can protect patient privacy and ensure they receive the care they need.